PHLAK/chriskankiewicz.com/database/seeders/data/posts/2014-04-15_cactuscon_2014_ctf_writeup.md

     01110010011011110110001001101111011101000111001100101110011101000111100001110100

 Binary should be a red flag in any CTF.
-By doing a simple binary to ASCII conversion we get the following output:
+By doing a simple binary to ASCII conversion we get the following output: `robots.txt`

 Ah-ha! [robots.txt](http://www.robotstxt.org/robotstxt.html)...
 By checking `/robots.txt` we find the following: